3 Ways To Beat The Market, by Charles Ellis

 You can work harder, put in more hours, and outwork everyone else.
 You can be more intelligent, see the future differently, and better identify when the market is wrong.
 You can be better behaved, take a long-term investment approach, and hold on.

 Unfortunately, most investors focus on the first two, trying to outwork or outthink everyone while overlooking better behaviour.
-However, more effort and intelligence still requires better behaviour to succeed at investing.
+However, more effort and intelligence still require better behaviour to succeed at investing.
 Ultimately, every investor must walk the emotionally tricky path.
 As such, the behavioural advantage exists for everyone willing to take Ellis’s emotionally difficult path:

 Being incapable of doing the intellectually difficult, and reluctant about the physically difficult, I have set about the emotionally difficult approach to investing.
 This straightforward, untiring approach is simply to work out the long-term investment policy that’s truly right for you and your particular circumstances and is realistic given the history of the capital markets, commit to it and — here is the emotionally difficult part — hold on.